aws-samples/amazon-location-samples/create-custom-map-style/README.md

 [Amazon Location Service (ALS)](https://aws.amazon.com/location/) is a managed AWS service for adding location data to applications.
 It currently has two data providers, [Esri](https://aws.amazon.com/location/data-providers/esri/) and [HERE](https://aws.amazon.com/location/data-providers/here-technologies/), as well as six default map styles.
 What happens if you want to change the colors of your map to meet your brand or visual design?

-This is particularly valuable if a map is a big part of your product flow or when a map is displayed in a location that needs to fit in well to the rest of the page.
+This is particularly valuable if a map is a big part of your product flow or when a map is displayed in a location that should fit in well to the rest of the page.
 The following walk through will demonstrate how this is possible.

 There are are various open source options for changing the style of a map, one of which we will demonstrate [Maputnik](https://maputnik.github.io/).
-In order to style our existing map we will run a local tile proxy that handles AWS [SigV4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) request signing to use Maputnik out of the box.
+In order to style our existing map we will run a local proxy that handles AWS [SigV4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) request signing to serve tiles to Maputnik out of the box.

 The following README provides multiple options to learn how to change your map's default style.
-If you want to learn how to integrate it into a standard React web application you can follow either [Option #1](##option-1-use-this-pre-built-app) to use the pre-built app in this repo or [Option #2](##option-2-start-from-scratch) to start from scratch.
+To learn how to integrate it into a standard React web application you can follow either [Option #1](##option-1-use-this-pre-built-app) to use the pre-built app in this repo or [Option #2](##option-2-start-from-scratch) to start from scratch.
 If you just want to know how to edit an existing AWS Location Service map style, you can skip to the [Styling a Custom Map section](##styling-a-custom-map).

 ## Prerequisites